Whitewater

 From Barrie: Take County road 90 (Dunlop ST exit off hwy 400) to Angus.
 Turn right on County Road 10 (just after Yellow NO FRILLS building) .
 Continue on County Road 10 to County Road 9 (for New Lowell and Creemore).
 Drive through New Lowell, continue through Creemore to Riverside Drive.
 Riverside Drive is about 1.5 km past the Fire Station which will be on your left as you leave Creemore.
 Turn right on River side Drive to Put In, about half a kilometer.

 From western Toronto, drive up hwy 410 to hwy 89, right on hwy 89 to Airport Road. turn left.
-Go north t0 3464 County Road 42, Avening.
-Meet in Carruthers Memorial Park, parking lot 10AM If water levels are good (not too high, not too low) we will move north to Riverside Dr for a starting point.
+Go north to County Road 9 .
+Drive through Creemore to Riverside Dr. Turn right.
+One km to put in.
+If water levels are good (not too high, not too low) we will paddle 14 km from Riverside Dr. starting point.

 Carpool Info: